Banqi: Playing the game

 The 32 pieces are shuffled and randomly allocated face-down to squares on the board.
 The pieces, as in Western chess, are placed inside the squares, rather than on the intersections as in Chinese chess.

 The first player turns up a piece to begin the game.
 The color of that first uncovered piece is the color he or she will play in the game.
 The second player then makes a move, and the two alternate until the game is finished.

 The game ends when a player cannot move, and that player is the loser.
 Most often, the game is lost because all of a player's pieces have been captured and so he has no pieces to move.
-However, it is possible for one player to surround all of the other player's remaining pieces in a manner that makes it impossible for them to move.

 Rules for moves

 There are three kinds of moves.
 A player may turn a piece face-up, move a piece, or capture an enemy piece.
 In some game variants, multiple captures may be made in one turn.